 #3.
 The length of your face—is it short or long?
 There’s more information in the breakdown below.

-I’ve also asked some of our favorite hairstylists to comment on various hairstyles to determine how they flatter the six common different face shapes and why.
+I’ve also asked some of my favorite hairstylists to comment on various hairstyles to determine how they flatter the six common different face shapes and why.

 Sally Hershberger NOMAD hairstylist Scott Fabian recommends that those with a diamond shape and long hair “try rocking a middle part or playing with curtain bangs it helps give the illusion of a wider forehead.”
 Diamond face shapes have a more narrow forehead, he explains.
 For those with medium-length hair, “definitely add layers as well to show off the cheekbones and open up the face in all the right spots,” Fabian notes.
 This provides the look of a more broad forehead, as well.
 If you opt for short hair, Fabian recommends chin-length bobs or an angled textured pixie with a longer fringe.